-3 1 Title and wording under Consultation and Decision-Mak ing changed to reflect ongoing consultation efforts, and take into account diversity of indigenous peoples and views Old policy mentions consultation but does not mention it in an ongoing way nor the plurality of Indigenous perspectives 1.0 Consultation and Decision-Making The SSMU recognizes the importance of developing relationships windigenous groups that are grounded in open communication and resist acknowledges that meaningful advocacy and decision-making and ongoing engagement with Indigenous communities.
-All consult account the diversity of Indigenous peoples and perspectives as we some perspectives may at times be harmful to Indigenous students The SSMU shall institutionalize consultation protocols through the formation of the second students. date that helps stee r otherwise well-intentioned people away from pan-indigeneity.
+Located on Located on Haudenosaunee and Anishinaabe, traditional territories 3 1 Title and wording under Consultation and Decision-Mak ing changed to reflect ongoing consultation efforts, and take into account diversity of indigenous peoples and views Old policy mentions consultation but does not mention it in an ongoing way nor the plurality of Indigenous perspectives The SSMU recognizes the importance of developing relationships of Indigenous groups that are grounded in open communication and residual systems.
+All consult and ongoing engagement with Indigenous communities.
+All consult account the diversity of Indigenous peoples and perspectives as we some perspectives may at times be harmful to Indigenous students.
+The SSMU shall institutionalize consultation protocols through the formal systems. ndations/comments: ndate that helps stee r otherwise well-intentioned people away from pan-indigeneity